 - MDMA therapy is accomplishing more in a few sessions than previous treatments for PTSD normally could in years

-- Psilocybin and LCD are promising treatment options for a number of conditions including addiction and depression
+- Psilocybin and LSD are promising treatment options for a number of conditions including addiction and depression

 Although, there are not necessarily simple shortcuts to psychological healing, repairing of childhood wounds, or cultural underpinnings, the promising results of recent studies, does seem to indicate that psychedelics could be a viable adjunct to addressing mental health concerns.